 8 Ridgmount StreetLondon, WC1E 7AATel: 020 7387 6306

 The practice accepts local residents (with photo ID and proof of address) living in WC1.
+Please complete this Registration Form and return it to our reception team.

 If you are a UCL student please complete the on-line registration form